jeyaagouri/Adani-price-prediction/README.md

 # Adani-price-prediction
-Contains the mod el files for steel price prediction
+Cs the mod  el files for steel price prediction